Bradford is one of the least expensive student cities in the UK

 |Insurance for personal possessions||£70**||£70**|

-** Insurance for personal possessions is included in Halls of Residence rent.
+** Insurance for personal possessions is included in rent at The Green, our on-campus halls of residence.
 Rent in private houses does not include this insurance, and this cost should be included in your budget planning.

-- These expenses will vary from one student to another according to your lifestyle and circumstances, as everybody is different!
-Remember that you will need additional money to cover these costs.
+These expenses will vary from one student to another according to your lifestyle and circumstances, as everybody is different!